 Bringing young people from different backgrounds together to develop parliamentary debate skills with the support of a network of trained debate team leaders, fostering listening and understanding through advocacy training.

-Advocacy Training brings together young people from diverse backgrounds and students from higher education to meet online and debate topics, with the support of a regional resource network of trained facilitators.
+Advocacy Training brings together young people from diverse backgrounds and students from higher education to meet online and debate topics, with the support of a regional resource network of trained team leaders.
 The training will focus on a parliamentary model of public debate and an approach whereby participants are first taught to listen, understand, and absorb what others in the group are saying before responding to the messages being relayed.

 The central component of the programme is a parliamentary model of public debate whereby participants are first taught to listen, understand and absorb what others in the group are saying before responding to the messages being relayed, rather than reacting to the person, the situation or the assumed context of the arguments put forward.
 The core programme will be complemented by resources for advocacy including evidence-based advocacy, cultural intelligence, and digital media campaigns.